Integrating quantum groups over surfaces: Introduction

+If we drop the assumption that $\cA$ is balanced, we obtain an invariant of framed surfaces.
+We also prove analogous results to each of the above.
+While our results apply to general abelian rigid braided tensor categories, we will mostly be concerned in this paper with the example $\cA=\Repq G$ of representations of the quantum group $U_q\mathfrak{g}$, associated to a reductive group $G$ and an arbitrary $q\in\CC^\times$ (see Section \ref{qg-defs} for a precise definition).
+Note that the $A_S$-modules which appear in this case are required to be locally finite as modules for $U_q(\mathfrak{g})$, however they are not in any sense locally finite for the $A_S$-action.
+In the special case of the symmetric tensor category $\cA=\Rep G$, the factorization homology $\int_S \Rep G$ makes sense on {\em any} topological space $S$.

-In the case of the symmetric monoidal category $\cA=\Rep G$ (or rather its large version), the factorization homology $\int_S \Rep G$ makes sense on {\em any} topological space $S$.
-In the derived setting, it was proved in~\cite{Ben-Zvi2010} that the result is the dg category of quasi-coherent sheaves on the [derived version of the] {\em character stack} $\uch_G(S)$, the moduli stack of $G$-local systems on $S$, or equivalently, of homomorphisms $\rho:\pi_1(S)\to G$, modulo conjugation in $G$:
+In the derived setting, it was proved in~\cite{Ben-Zvi2010} that the result is the dg category of quasi-coherent sheaves on the {\em character stack} $\uch_G(S)$, the moduli stack of $G$-local systems on $S$ (parametrizing homomorphisms $\rho:\pi_1(S)\to G$, modulo conjugation in $G$):

+\begin{remark} More precisely, this statement holds for the natural derived enhancement of the character stack.
+The difference between the derived and underived character stacks does not affect the abelian categories of quasi-coherent sheaves, and so will be invisible for the constructions in this paper.
+Thus the reader is invited to interpret $\uch_G(S)$ in derived or underived fashion, without affecting the results discussed. \end{remark}

-The analogous result for punctured surfaces follows from the main results of this paper (see Section~\ref{sec:derived} for the relation between the derived and abelian theories).
-Thus we will consider the category $\int_S\cA$ to be the quantum analog of sheaves on the character stack, and refer to it informally as the ($\cA$-){\em quantum character variety}.
-Our construction provides a canonical deformation of the coordinate rings and of the categories of quasi coherent sheaves on character varieties of arbitrary surfaces, including their variants with parabolic structures or fixed monodromies around marked points.
-We show in Section \ref{sec:surfaces} that for punctured surfaces $\int_S \Rep U_q\mathfrak{g}$ is indeed a quantization of the standard Poisson structure on the corresponding character variety.
+The analogous result for abelian categories of quasi-coherent sheaves on character stacks of surfaces follows from the main results of this paper (see Remark~\ref{derived} for the relation between the derived and abelian theories).
+Thus we will consider the category $\int_S\Repq G$ to be the quantum analog of sheaves on the character stack, and refer to it as the ($G$-){\em quantum character variety}.
+In this particular we have the following: \begin{enumerate} \item[$\bullet$] For any surface $S$ the subalgebra of invariants of $A_S$ is an explicit quantization of the Poisson algebra of functions on the $G$-character variety $\ch_G(S),$ equivariant for the action of the mapping class group of $S$, (Section \ref{sec:CharVar}).

+\item[$\bullet$] For the annulus $Ann$ the algebra $A_{Ann}$ recovers the reflection equation algebra $\cO_q(G)$.
+For the punctured torus $A_S$ recovers the algebra $\cD_q(G)$ of quantum differential operators on $G$.
+More generally, for a punctured surface of arbitrary genus we recover the so-called moduli algebras of Alekseev.
+See Section \ref{sec:examples} for a comprehensive review of these examples. \end{enumerate}